pgaljan/atlas/README.md

 Elements are represented on one or more `Structure Maps`, which are graphical representations of the elements on an infinite scroll 2D canvas.
 Elements may be connected to other Elements in the Structure Map via zero or more `Element Links`, which are also associated with a single uniquely identified Record, the attributes of which are separately defined by the Structure Owner.
 Structure Maps may also be linked to Elements residing in external Structures via `Structure Links`.

+Structure Users are also mapped to typical objects required for IAM and billing in a multi-user SaaS delivery model.

 ## Data Model

 ```mermaid